ntigeo10/d3an0-bot/README.md

 Version 0.0.1

 An interactive bot that I made for my Discord server!
 More features will be added in the future!
 It uses discord.py!
+A list of detailed imports will be added in later time.

+If you wish to use the bot as it is, make sure to make a .env file and add the required fields!

 Currently, it has 2 sections of commands.